 - Antioxidant – contains way more catechins, the green tea phenolic compound, than other green tea blends.

-- Coconut milk – I always recommend thicker, creamier milk as a base to my vegan latte recipe.
+- Coconut Milk – I always recommend thicker, creamier milk as a base for my vegan latte recipe.
 I love coconut milk with Matcha powder.
 It’s the best flavor combo ever!